OpenVidu/openvidu.io/docs/docs/self-hosting/single-node/aws/admin.md

 # OpenVidu Single Node: AWS Administration

-!!! warning

-    While in **BETA** this section is subject to changes.
-We are working to simplify the configuration and administration of OpenVidu Single Node.

 AWS deployment of OpenVidu Single Node is internally identical to the on-premises deployment, so you can follow the same instructions from the [On Premises Single Node](../on-premises/admin.md) for administration and configuration.
 The only difference is that the deployment is automated with AWS CloudFormation.

 However, there are certain things worth mentioning: